• Home

 We joined their Tejo and Karaoke night and it was one of the most fun nights we spent Colombia.
 So, so fun.
 Reserve a room here!

-For Airbnbs in San Gil we recommend this apartment just one block from the Main Square.
-It is spotlessly clean and really well equipped, so if you fancy making your own juices there is everything you need to whip up something special!
-The views over San Gil are amazing and well worth waking up early to see the sunrise from your windows, there is even a hammock in the living room if you fancy a snooze!
+For VRBOs in San Gil we recommend this apartment in San Gil which is just one block from the main park – a perfect location.
+Enjoy both mountain and city views from this fully-equipped home.
+The views over San Gil are amazing and well worth waking up early to see the sunrise from your windows, there is even a hammock if you fancy a snooze!

 What to Do in San Gil